-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+What you must pay when Services that are covered for you vou get these services Inpatient stay: Covered services received in a hospital or Physician Services Please SNF during a non-covered inpatient stav refer to "Physician/ Practitioner services, If you have exhausted your inpatient benefits or if the inpatient including doctor's office stay is not reasonable and necessary, we will not cover your visits" section in this chart. inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled Diagnostic and nursing facility (SNF).
+Covered services include, but are not radiological services surgical dressings, and limited to: splints- Please refer to Physician services "Outpatient Diagnostic Diagnostic tests (like lab tests) Tests and Therapeutic X-ray, radium, and isotope therapy including technician Services" section in this materials and services chart.
+Surgical dressings Splints, casts, and other devices used to reduce fractures Prosthetics, orthotics, and and dislocations outpatient medical/ Prosthetics and orthotics devices (other than dental) that therapeutic supplies replace all or part of an internal body organ (including Please refer to "Prosthetic contiguous tissue), or all or part of the function of a devices and related permanently inoperative or malfunctioning internal body supplies" section in this organ, including replacement or repairs of such devices chart.
+Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and Physical, speech, and replacements required because of breakage, wear, loss, occupational therapy or a change in the patient's physical condition